lammps/lammps/doc/src/fix_precession_spin.rst

 <restart>`.

-The :doc:`fix_modify <fix_modify>` *energy* option is supported by this fix to add the energy assocatiated with the spin precession torque to the global potential energy of the system as part of :doc:`thermodynamic output <thermo_style>`.
+The :doc:`fix_modify <fix_modify>` *energy* option is supported by this fix to add the energy associated with the spin precession torque to the global potential energy of the system as part of :doc:`thermodynamic output <thermo_style>`.
 The default setting for this fix is :doc:`fix_modify energy no <fix_modify>`.